-On 4 April 2021 the extraordinary general assembly meeting approved to write off the treasury shares amounted 2 304 461.
+On 4 April 2021 the extraordinary general assembly meeting approved to write off treasury shares by a total number of 2 304 461 shares.
 Accordingly, the share capital has been reduced by the par value of the treasury shares and the difference between the par value and the consideration paid to acquire those shares was absorbed in retained earnings.